 Your HCA SLA will take place at the NCAS Assessment Centre, located within the Nursing Simulation Centre at Langara College in Vancouver, BC.

-You must show up 15 minutes in advance of your scheduled appointment and be dressed in scrubs.
-For information on NCAS' COVID-19 protocols, please click here.
+You must show up 20 minutes in advance of your scheduled appointment and be dressed in scrubs.
+Masks are required at the assessment centre.

 The objective of the Simulation Lab Assessment is to provide you an opportunity to apply your knowledge and skills in a series of simulated patient encounters.
 You will visit five stations in the simulation lab and take on the role of a healthcare assistant. e.
 Each station includes a specific assessment or treatment to be performed allowing you to demonstrate your skills as an HCA.
 The rooms may look like an acute or chronic care facility or represent a community care setting like a community clinic, or someone's apartment or home.